Put the Pedal to the Metal With the Accelerator Oscillator

 It's a well-known market maxim that the trend is your friend.
 It follows then, that the earlier you can successfully identify a trend, the more profit you'll be able to squeeze out of it.
 To this end, an early warning system would be a useful tool.
 The Accelerator Oscillator is designed to be an indicator that attempts to provide early signals of change in the force driving the market.

 The Accelerator Oscillator is one of several popular indicators developed by the well-known technical analyst Bill Williams.
 Williams maintained that the direction of momentum will always change before the price, so that looking at momentum instead of just the price provides a timing advantage.
 The Acceleration Indicator seeks to go one step further and detect early changes in momentum – that is, when momentum is accelerating or decelerating.

-So, Williams contended that before the trend in the price changes, the direction of momentum will change and that even before this, there will be an acceleration change in momentum.
+So Williams contended that before the trend in the price changes, the direction of momentum will change, and that even before this, there will be an acceleration change in momentum.
 The Accelerator Indicator (also known as the Acceleration/Deceleration Indicator) was the tool he developed to gauge this change.
-Let's look at the calculation method to see how it works.

 Calculating the Acceleration Oscillator